vongrossi/n8n_oci/docs/nginx-ssl.md

       - WEBHOOK_URL=https://n8n.example.com/
 ```

-If you previously enabled Basic Auth in your `docker-compose.yml`,
-remove the `N8N_BASIC_AUTH_*` lines so that n8n can manage
-authentication via its own login page.

-If you also set `N8N_SECURE_COOKIE=false` to allow logins over plain HTTP,
+You also neer to remove `N8N_SECURE_COOKIE=false` which was set to allow logins over plain HTTP.
-remove that line after obtaining the certificate so that cookies are marked
+You can remove that line after obtaining the certificate so that cookies are marked
 secure.

 Recreate the container after editing: